• Skip to primary navigation

 • Using your hands, shape the mixture into small balls, about 1 ½ inch in diameter, and place them on the prepared baking sheet.

-• Bake in the preheated oven for 20-25 minutes, or until the sausage balls are golden brown and cooked through.
+• Bake in the preheated oven for 20 to 25 minutes, or until the sausage balls are golden brown and cooked through.

 • Let the sausage balls cool slightly before serving, or store them in a tightly sealed freezer bag for later use.